StrikingLoo/strikingloo.github.io/wiki/diffusion-LM.md

 To make a mapper from Gaussian noise to some x<sub>0</sub>, they train a mapper f(x<sub>t</sub>, t) to always backtrack t steps and generate x<sub>0</sub>.

-"This forces the neural network to predict x<sub>0</sub> in every term and we found that models trained with this objective quickly learn that x<sub>0</sub> should precisely centered at a word embedding."
+"This forces the neural network to predict x<sub>0</sub> in every term and we found that models trained with this objective quickly learn that x<sub>0</sub> should be precisely centered at a word embedding."

 ## Controllable Text Generation

 Instead of performing control directly on the discrete text, they perform control on the sequence of continuous latent variables x0:T defined by Diffusion-LM, and apply the rounding step to convert these latents into text.
+The rounding step is a softmax distribution trained to predict the token from the embedding.

 ![](image/diffusion-lm3.png){: alt="" loading="lazy"}